en9inerd/tgeraser/README.md

 There are two methods to define `api_id` and `api_hash`:
 1. Set them as environment variables (`TG_API_ID` and `TG_API_HASH`).
-2. Allow the tool to prompt you for input during execution, with an option to save the credentials in a `credentials.json` file located in the same directory as the sessions.
+2. Allow the tool to prompt you for input during execution, with an option to save the credentials in a `credentials.json` file located in the same directory as the sessions (by default, `~/.tgeraser/`).

 ## Usage